isabella232/autospotting.io/content/english/faq.md

   polished than both AWS Spot Fleets and AutoSpotting, and they may be cloud-provider-agnostic, but their price tag is huge.

+## How does AutoSpotting compare to commercial offerings such as Xosphere and MaxSpotter?

+Both these commercial tools are based on the older MIT-licensed AutoSpotting source code with a few additional closed-source extensions.
+So far none of them has contributed anything back towards AutoSpotting development and they don't give any credit in their marketing materials.

+They operate similarly to AutoSpotting in many ways, so if you don't really need their additional features it's relatively easy to migrate amongst them by renaming the tags set on your AutoScaling groups, or you can even re-configure/customize AutoSpotting to accept their configuration tags.
+Please [get in touch](https://gitter.im/cristim) if you need help migrating from them to AutoSpotting.

+All in all you get many of the AutoSpotting benefits, but at a much higher cost overhead.
+Below you can see a rough feature/cost comparison with both of them.

+### Xosphere

+Pros

+- Offers native Kubernetes and ECS integration
+- Supports attaching EBS volumes for stateful workloads
+- Available on the AWS Marketplace
+- Supports GovCloud
+- Automatic diversification of spot instances
+- Has a costs dashboard

+Cons

+- Lacking some recent developments in AutoSpotting since they forked the code back in 2018
+- Charges 15-20% of savings depending on instance type and pricing model.
+- There's no published formula on how to calculate your costs and they reserve the rights to change prices at a month notice, so you can't predict your costs in advance.

+When to choose Xosphere over AutoSpotting

+- you depend on their closed source additional functionality.
+Keep in mind that some of them are also doable with AutoSpottingbut might require additional effort.
+- you have infrastructure in GovCloud
+- their unpredictable and much higher costs are okay for you

+### MaxSpotter

+Pros

+- User-friendly dashboard
+- Uses machine-learning for preemptive shutdown of terminating instances and choosing instances with low interruption rates.

+Cons

+- Lacking some recent developments in AutoSpotting since they forked the code back in 2019
+- Charges 50% of savings(Professional plan)

+When to choose MaxSpotter over AutoSpotting

+- you depend on their closed source additional functionality
+- their much higher cost overhead is not a concern for you

 ## Does AutoSpotting continuously search and use cheaper spot instances?

 If I attach autospotting to an AutoScaling group that is 100% spot instances,